-While in the hospital, I encountered many setbacks: I stayed in ICU for a month and a half on a ventilator with pneumonia in my left lung: had a stage 3 pressure sore on my tailbone, which eventually led me to prolong my stay to nearly 3 months; various respiratory problems such as a Code Blue called on me after I struggled to breathe, which as a result, put me back in ICU on a ventilator for two more weeks; and a leaking feeding tube which led to an emergency surgery and 11 staples above my belly button, that unfortunately slightly split back open after surgery.
+While in the hospital, I encountered many setbacks: I stayed in ICU for a month and a half on a ventilator with pneumonia in my left lung; had a stage 3 pressure sore on my tailbone, which prolonged my hospital stay to nearly 3 months; various respiratory problems such as a mucous plug in my trachea that resulted in a Code Blue, which as a result, put me back in ICU on a ventilator for two more weeks; and a leaking feeding tube which led to an emergency surgery and 11 staples above my belly button, that unfortunately slightly split back open after surgery.
 It was a constant two steps forward, three steps back.
 Despite the struggles, I never let it get me down or stop me from working to regain any possible movement, sensation, or function.
-I eagerly participated in as much physical therapy and occupational therapy as possible and never stop moving as much as I could, hoping that I would regain muscles back in my arms.
+I eagerly participated in as much physical therapy and occupational therapy as possible and never stop moving as much as I could, hoping to regain anything I could.

 The hardest part of my recovery has not been the physical therapy itself, but the financial means to get it.
 I had private insurance all my life until 10 months prior to my accident.
 After my injury, I received Mississippi Medicaid.
-I spent three difficult months at the hospital because of a pressure sore and afterwards, was sent to Mississippi Methodist Rehab Hospital in Jackson, MS. Medicaid was only willing to pay for two weeks of therapy for what was called “The Care-Giver Program.”
+After three months spent in the hospital, it was time to begin rehab.
+Although I really wanted to attend the Shepherd Center in Atlanta, GA, a world renowned rehab facility for spinal cord injuries, Mississippi Medicaid would not pay for me to do so.
+I was sent to Mississippi Methodist Rehab Hospital in Jackson, MS. Medicaid was only willing to pay for two weeks of therapy for what was called “The Care-Giver Program.”
 The focus of these two weeks were to teach my mother, my primary caregiver, on how to take care of me.
 Gratefully, Mississippi Vocational Rehab paid for another two weeks, extending my stay for a full month.
 In 30 days, I was expected to learn how to cope with a lifetime of disability.

 In April 2011, after 10 months of setbacks, struggles, denials, and disappointments, I began Help Katy Back to Rehab on Facebook.
 In today’s society, social media can change and impact lives like never before seen.
 I thought if enough people, or the right person, somehow heard about my plight, that they could possibly help; and it became bigger than I ever imagined.
 That was when my new life really began and my new job, raising funds for rehab, specifically the Shepherd Center in Atlanta, Georgia, blossomed.
 I became my own self advocate, an entrepreneur, an artist, and a writer.
 Since that time, with the help of family, friends, and a wonderful community, I have had multiple benefits, two major T-shirt fundraisers (selling over 2100 shirts nationwide), was the recipient of a large benefit, called the Charity Bowl, by the Sigma Nu chapter at Ole Miss College in March 2012, and very recently began selling my artwork.